metabrainz/picard-plugins/plugins/classical_extras/Readme.md

 # Possible Enhancements
 Planned enhancements (among others) are
 1. Include discrimination as to type of parts relationship (i.e. exclude irrelevant parents)
-2. If a work is an arrangement of another work, look for the parent works of that other work
+2. If a work is an arrangement of another work, look for the parent works of that other work (possibly)
 3. Find a better way dealing with multiple parents (rather than just select the one with the longest name as at present)

 # Technical Matters